ocimar84/funkosgalaxy/README.md

 > 5. Passionate Community: Become part of a vibrant community that celebrates shared interests and passions.

 ## Goals
-🚀 **merit & beyhond**

-Bullet point out things from web users to website owners and other groups of people

-**Booking Site Example**
+**For Web Users:**

+> - Effortless Shopping: Provide users with a seamless and enjoyable shopping experience, allowing them to browse and purchase Funko collectibles with ease.
-> - To allow the opportunity for patients to book and manage their own radiology appointments
+> - Quick Access to Information: Make it simple for users to find product details, prices, and availability, enhancing their decision-making process.
-> - To give patients the opportunity to educate themselves on radiation safety prior to their visit
-> - To provide a simple-to-use contact form for site visitors to use in order to contact the radiology department
-> - To provide useful information to patients about radiology and the department to reduce 'white-coat-syndrome' and anxiety during their visit
-> - To give external companies the opportunity to partner with the radiology department and share their equipment prior to potential purchases
-> - To give radiology staff the opportunity to manage their workload and see in advance the patients they will encounter during the day
+> - Convenient Contact: Offer a convenient way for users to get in touch with Funko Stores for inquiries, feedback, and assistance.
+> - Engaging Showcase: Present a visually appealing showcase of Funko products that captivates users' attention and encourages exploration.

+**For Collectors and Fans:**
+> - Curated Selection: Provide collectors and fans with a curated selection of Funko products, making it a go-to destination for discovering new additions to their collections.
+> - Secure Transactions: Ensure a secure and trustworthy online shopping experience, safeguarding users' payment and personal information.
+> - Comprehensive Product Information: Offer comprehensive information about each collectible, including details about characters, franchises, and limited editions.
+> - Community Hub: Create a virtual space where Funko enthusiasts can connect, share their passion, and stay updated about the latest releases.

 **Granular Goals Example**
 > **Customers**